slatedocs/slate/source/includes/aws/_s3_api_credentials.md

 <code>GET /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/apiCredentials</code>

 Retrieves a list of aws s3 API credentials.
-There will only ever be one time in this list if a user has credentials.
+There will only ever be one entry in this list if a user has credentials.

 | Attributes                 | &nbsp;                                                                                                                      |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------- |